Adam1609/PHP5-to-PHP7-PocketMine/Source Plugins/SkyBlock/README.md

 # SkyBlockPE

+## Important: This was made by @thebigsmilexd and upgraded to PHP7 by DarkWav.

-SkyBlock ported to PocketMine, API 1.12.0 +
+SkyBlock ported to PocketMine, API 2.0.0

 Please note that this is still in development.